 As opposed to all other forms of social security in Denmark, unemployment insurance is voluntary.
-This means you are not automatically insured against unemployment.
+This means you are not automatically insured against unemployment when working in Denmark.

-You can take out unemployment insurance with an unemployment insurance fund (so-called a-kasse in Danish).
-The funds are private associations that – in most cases – are associated with trade unions and other professional organisations, but it is not mandatory to be a member of a trade union in order to become a member of the unemployment insurance fund.
+The unemployment funds are private associations which, in most cases, are associated with trade unions and other professional organisations.
+It is however not mandatory to be a member of a trade union in order to become a member of an unemployment insurance fund / A-kasse.

 You can become a member of an unemployment insurance fund if you are at least 18 years of age, still have 2 years left before you reach your old age pension age and reside in Denmark (or another EU/EEA country and work in Denmark).